kcdstoragews/lab/README.md

 kubectl -n resize exec busyboxfile -- df -h /data
 ```

 Resizing a PVC can be done in different ways.
-We will here edit the definition of the PVC & manually modify it.
+We will edit the definition of the PVC & manually modify it.
-Look for the *storage* parameter in the spec part of the definition & change the value (here for the example, we will use 15GB)
+Look for the *storage* parameter in the spec part of the definition & change the value (in this example, we will use 15GB)
 The provided command will open the pvc definition.

 ```console